townie/fredrikaverpil.github.io/_posts/2017-06-30-an-alternative-to-building-pyside2-from-source.md

 python -c "import PyQt5; print(PyQt5)"  # aaaaaah, how refreshing
 ```

+### A note on switching between PyQt5 and PySide2

+Eventually, you might want to switch to PySide2 for whatever reason.
+This is why it could be good to also look into [Qt.py](https://github.com/mottosso/Qt.py).
+Qt.py offers the possibility to develop regardless of which Qt Python binding you're using and you can change binding down the road.

+More on this further down in this blog post...

 ### Manage virtual environments using `conda`

 Instead of using e.g. [virtualenv](https://virtualenv.pypa.io/en/stable/) to manage virtual environments, I use [conda](https://conda.io/docs/using/).
 Conda can actually manage individual Python distributions and pre-compiled dependencies.